Applying for Indefinite Leave to Remain (ILR) as a Skilled Worker Visa Holder

 Eligibility Requirements for Applying

-You can apply for Indefinite Leave to Remain after residing in the UK for five years.
-In fact, you don't even need to wait this long, you can apply 28 days before your five year residency anniversary.
-However, before you apply, you will need to ensure you have satisfied all the eligibility requirements, some of which require forward planning and preparation.
-We therefore suggest to all clients to begin the process of collecting your documents and ensuring you satisfying all the requirements three to six months before your application is submitted.
+You can apply for Indefinite Leave to Remain (ILR) after continuously residing in the UK for five years.
+In fact, you don't even need to wait this long; you can apply 28 days before your five-year residency anniversary.
+However, before you apply, you must ensure you have satisfied all the eligibility requirements, some of which require forward planning and preparation.
+We therefore suggest to all clients to begin the process of collecting your documents and ensuring you satisfy all the requirements three to six months before your application is submitted.

 When applying for ILR you will need to meet the standard requirements that are customary for all UK visas, specifically: